Will AI Replace Image Optimization Tools?

 - Manual or automated bulk processing

-These tools don’t “decide” for you.
+These tools don't "decide" for you.
 They execute exactly what you configure, which is why developers and SEO professionals still trust them for performance-critical workloads.
+The choice between formats like WebP and AVIF — each with different compression characteristics, browser support, and encoding tradeoffs — is exactly the kind of decision that benefits from explicit control rather than AI inference.

 Where AI Image Tools Excel

-AI isn’t replacing everything—but it is very good at certain tasks.
+AI isn't replacing everything — but it is very good at certain tasks.

 Automation at Scale

 AI image tools shine when teams need speed.
 Automatically generating hero images, thumbnails, or social visuals saves time for content teams and marketers.
+For large content operations, this automation removes bottlenecks that manual image creation simply can't keep up with.

 Image Generation and Enhancement

+Traditional optimisation tools don't create images.
+AI does.
 For startups, SaaS teams, and solo creators, AI-generated visuals can reduce dependency on designers while still producing usable assets.

 Smart Compression Decisions